reeshuffled/reeshuffled.github.io/_posts/2023-08-25-Own-Your-Tools.md

 ---
 layout: article
-categories: Articles
+tags:
-tags: ["Maintaining a Second Brain"]
+- Maintaining a Second Brain
-title: "Own Your Tools"
+title: Own Your Tools
 slug: own-your-tools
-description: "You should own your tools, and why I don't (yet)."
+description: You should own your tools, and why I don't (yet).
-started_at: "23-06-2023 21:10:00"
+started_at: 23-06-2023 21:10:00
+category: Garden
 ---

 <style>